eoyebami/eoyebami.github.io/posts/k8s/cert-manager/2024-05-01-cert-manager-issuers.md

   ```

 <h4>ACME Issuer</h4>
-* `ACME Issuer` represewnts a single account registered with the `Automatec Certificate Management Environment (ACME)` CA server
+* `ACME Issuer` represents a single account registered with the `Automated Certificate Management Environment (ACME)` CA server
   - Certificates issued by the public `ACME` servers are typically widely trusted
-  - `Let-Encrpty` is the CA that facilitates all of this
+  - `Let-Encrypt` is the CA that facilitates all of this
 * `ACME Issuers` also require a solving challenges to verify that the client owns the domains
 * `Cert-Manager` offers two challenge validations
   - `HTTP01`: challenge that uses a computed key presented at a HTTP URL endpoint using the domain name requested